Virginia-iGEM/igem-wikiscraper/README.md

 A quick-and-dirty Python CLI tool for scraping iGEM wikis.
 Can be used to pull out any relevant HTML-based information.
 Note that this tool will not function on, for example, lab manuals involving PDFs, pages that dynamically load in content on user interaction or page scroll, or pages that redirect to other websites (not that this is allowed by iGEM).

+As-configured, the tool is designed to only look for paragraphs on teams' homepages or Descriptions pages that look like project descriptions (fairly long, multiple sentences, etc. etc.).
+This is because our team used the tool to pull all teams' descriptions from all 2018 wikis to try and find collaboration partners.
+If you would like to modify the functionality, this can be done through the config.json file.

 ## Use

 This tool currently only functions with Python3.
 Python2 compatibility is on the backburner. **Any instructions assume you have Python3 installed and on PATH.
 Instructions also assume `pip` refers to Python 3 pip and not Python 2 pip.**